-Upon completion of the program you are eligible to take the Paralegal Advanced Competency Exam® (PACE®), which is administered by the National Federation of Paralegal Associations, and the Certified Legal Assistant/Certified Paralegal examination administered by the National Association of Legal Assistants.
-Both organizations allow individuals who graduate from accredited universities—like Kaplan University—to sit for these examinations.* As the largest provider of online legal studies programs in the United States†, the School of Legal Studies has helped over 6,500 graduates achieve their educational goals since 2001.
+As one of the largest providers of online legal studies programs in the United States† , Kaplan University has helped over 6,500 legal studies graduates achieve their educational goals since 2001.
 This means that when you earn your degree from Kaplan University, you join one of the most active and diverse alumni communities in the legal field.

 You'll learn from professors who are legal practitioners with real-world expertise in legal services, law, and policy.
 And enjoy collaborating with your professors and classmates via live seminars, discussion boards, and one-on-one instructor interaction.

 Study to gain an in-depth understanding of the law and paralegal field with a program that incorporates professional experience and focuses on practical skills.
 By completing an optional internship in a legal setting as part of your program, you will have the opportunity to gain real-world professional experience.
 This practical training enables you to better communicate with legal professionals, witnesses, clients, and others about legal actions.